 Forestry Corporation of NSW reporting

 In addition to the Regulation requirements, the Coastal Integrated Forestry Operations Approval (IFOA) places controls on the sourcing and reporting of biomaterials for electricity generation.
-Condition 26 of the Coastal IFOA only permits the Forestry Corporation of NSW (FCNSW) to source biomaterial from an area that was subject to harvesting operations covered by the IFOA in the previous 18 months, and requires FCNSW to report annually on the following information:
+The Coastal IFOA only permits the Forestry Corporation of NSW (FCNSW) to source biomaterial from an area that was subject to harvesting operations covered by the IFOA in the previous 18 months, and requires FCNSW to report annually on the following information:

 Volumes of biomaterial